zeaver/mopo/README.md

 We provide code of MoPo and a small sample of PostSumQA here.
-The datasets and weights used for evaluation are provided in the supplementary materials of the paper.

 ## MoPo
 To run the retrieval test in the paper, please run the following command:
 **prepare the environment**